 Euro Drivers recruits qualified CE drivers for EU transit, bilateral long-haul and national freight — placed directly on your payroll from day one, without temporary employment contracts.

 Candidate pre-selection covers route profile, trailer type and rotation model before the first interview.
 All legal requirements — CE licence, Code 95, ADR certification and digital tachograph — are verified in advance.
-Transport companies receive drivers who are operationally ready and compliance-cleared from the start.
+Transport companies receive professional drivers who are operationally ready and compliance-cleared from the start.

 CE Driver Recruitment — At a Glance